udexon/ReddAnalyz/Reddit_r_programming_week_ending_12_Apr_2020.md

 - multi body muscle simulation,
 - Quake reinforcement learning,

+#### Analysis

-Tools: people are attracted due to big names in tools?
+1. Tools: are Redditors attracted due to big names in tools?

-Reddit Buddy: Review and Help someone.
-Get projection.
-If no projection, coach them.
-If has projection, monitor.
+2. Reddit Buddy: Review and Help someone.
+- Get projection.
+- If no projection, coach them to make projection.
+- If has projection, monitor the project.
-Tree structure, build bigger teams.
+- Tree structure, build bigger teams.

-Then people can choose to join big group, based on expertise etc.
+- Then people can choose to join big group, based on expertise etc.

-Find a weekly top Reddit topic.
+3. Find a weekly top Reddit topic.
 Make a title that is very similar.
 See if this attracts readers.